-Table 6-6, and Table 6-7 list the out-of-band spurious requirements.
+Table 6-5, Table 6-6, and Table 6-7 list the out-of-band spurious requirements.
 In cases where the N' combined channels are not commanded to the same power level, "dBc" denotes decibels relative to the strongest carrier among the active channels.
 When commanded to the same power level, "dBc" should be interpreted as the average channel power, averaged over the active channels, to mitigate the variation in channel power across the active channels (see Table 6-4), which is allowed with all channels commanded to the same power.

-Modulators capable of generating N =< 8 channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5 with a contiguous block of N' combined channels.
+Modulators capable of generating N = < 8 channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5 with a contiguous block of N' combined channels.

-Modulators capable of generating $N \ge 9$ channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5 in channels below 600 MHz and outside the encompassed spectrum when the active channels are contiguous or when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.
+Modulators capable of generating N \geq 9 channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5 in channels below 600 MHz and outside the encompassed spectrum when the active channels are contiguous or when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.

-Modulators capable of generating $N \ge 9$ channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5, with 1 dB relaxation, in gap channels below 600 MHz and within the encompassed spectrum when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.
+Modulators capable of generating N >= 9 channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5, with 1 dB relaxation, in gap channels below 600 MHz and within the encompassed spectrum when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater.

-Modulators capable of generating $N \ge 9$ channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5, with 3 dB relaxation, when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater, in channels with center frequency at or above 600 MHz, outside the encompassed spectrum or in gap channels within the encompassed spectrum.
+Modulators capable of generating N >= 9 channels on a single RF output port MUST satisfy the out-of-band spurious emissions requirements of Table 6-5, with 3 dB relaxation, when the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater, in channels with center frequency at or above 600 MHz, outside the encompassed spectrum or in gap channels within the encompassed spectrum.

-In cases where N >= 9, and the N' combined active channels are not contiguous, and the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater, the spurious emissions requirements are determined by summing the spurious emissions power allowed in a given measurement bandwidth by each of the contiguous sub-blocks among the active channels.
+In cases where $N \ge 9$, and the N' combined active channels are not contiguous, and the ratio of active channels to gap channels within the encompassed spectrum is 4:1 or greater, the spurious emissions requirements are determined by summing the spurious emissions power allowed in a given measurement bandwidth by each of the contiguous sub-blocks among the active channels.
 In the gap channels within the encompassed spectrum and below 600 MHz there is a 1 dB relaxation in the spurious emissions requirements, so that within the encompassed spectrum the spurious emissions requirements (in absolute power) are 26% higher power in the measurement band determined by the summing of the contiguous sub-blocks' spurious emissions requirements.
 In all channels above 600 MHz there is a 3 dB relaxation in the spurious emissions requirements, so that the spurious emissions requirements (in absolute power) are double the power in the measurement band determined by the summing of the contiguous sub-blocks' spurious emissions requirements.
-The following three paragraphs provide the details of the spurious emissions requirements for non-contiguous channel operation outside the encompassed spectrum; within the encompassed spectrum the same details apply except there is an additional 1 dB allowance below 600 MHz; and 3 dB allowance is applied above 600 MHz for all channels.
+In all channels above 600 MHz there is a 3 dB relaxation in the spurious emissions requirements, so that the spurious emissions requirements (in absolute power) are double the power in the measurement band determined by the summing of the contiguous sub-blocks' spurious emissions requirements.